Cognizant Technology Solutions (NASDAQ:CTSH) Given New $90.00 Price Target at JPMorgan Chase & Co.

 The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, August 31st.
 Stockholders of record on Friday, August 20th will be paid a $0.24 dividend.
 This represents a $0.96 annualized dividend and a dividend yield of 1.25%.
 The ex-dividend date is Thursday, August 19th.
 Cognizant Technology Solutions’s payout ratio is 28.07%.

-In related news, Director Michael Patsalos-Fox sold 5,858 shares of the firm’s stock in a transaction that occurred on Thursday, May 27th.
-The stock was sold at an average price of $71.20, for a total transaction of $417,089.60.
+In other news, Director Michael Patsalos-Fox sold 5,858 shares of the firm’s stock in a transaction that occurred on Thursday, May 27th.
+The stock was sold at an average price of $71.20, for a total value of $417,089.60.
 Following the completion of the sale, the director now directly owns 57,830 shares of the company’s stock, valued at approximately $4,117,496.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
 Also, EVP Becky Schmitt sold 2,808 shares of the firm’s stock in a transaction that occurred on Monday, June 14th.
 The stock was sold at an average price of $71.15, for a total value of $199,789.20.
 Following the sale, the executive vice president now directly owns 21,110 shares of the company’s stock, valued at $1,501,976.50.
 The disclosure for this sale can be found here.
 Insiders sold a total of 12,785 shares of company stock valued at $904,731 over the last ninety days.
 Corporate insiders own 0.31% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-1832 Asset Management L.P. bought a new stake in Cognizant Technology Solutions during the 2nd quarter valued at $14,438,000.
-Bradley Foster & Sargent Inc. CT raised its position in Cognizant Technology Solutions by 10.0% during the 2nd quarter.
-Bradley Foster & Sargent Inc. CT now owns 5,783 shares of the information technology service provider’s stock valued at $401,000 after purchasing an additional 525 shares in the last quarter.
-Carolinas Wealth Consulting LLC raised its position in Cognizant Technology Solutions by 33.2% during the 2nd quarter.
-Carolinas Wealth Consulting LLC now owns 1,826 shares of the information technology service provider’s stock valued at $126,000 after purchasing an additional 455 shares in the last quarter.
-Worldquant Millennium Advisors LLC raised its position in Cognizant Technology Solutions by 10,719.9% during the 2nd quarter.
-Worldquant Millennium Advisors LLC now owns 606,566 shares of the information technology service provider’s stock valued at $42,011,000 after purchasing an additional 600,960 shares in the last quarter.
-Finally, Itau Unibanco Holding S.A. bought a new stake in Cognizant Technology Solutions during the 2nd quarter valued at $31,000.
-82.68% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently modified their holdings of the stock.
+Dodge & Cox raised its position in Cognizant Technology Solutions by 39.1% during the 2nd quarter.
+Dodge & Cox now owns 29,359,124 shares of the information technology service provider’s stock valued at $2,033,413,000 after purchasing an additional 8,252,344 shares in the last quarter.
+State Street Corp raised its position in Cognizant Technology Solutions by 1.7% during the 2nd quarter.
+State Street Corp now owns 22,530,198 shares of the information technology service provider’s stock valued at $1,560,442,000 after purchasing an additional 386,979 shares in the last quarter.
+Pzena Investment Management LLC raised its position in Cognizant Technology Solutions by 18.4% during the 2nd quarter.
+Pzena Investment Management LLC now owns 12,066,171 shares of the information technology service provider’s stock valued at $835,703,000 after purchasing an additional 1,872,844 shares in the last quarter.
+FMR LLC raised its position in Cognizant Technology Solutions by 5.6% during the 2nd quarter.
+FMR LLC now owns 11,969,003 shares of the information technology service provider’s stock valued at $828,973,000 after purchasing an additional 639,725 shares in the last quarter.
+Finally, Artisan Partners Limited Partnership raised its position in Cognizant Technology Solutions by 3.8% during the 1st quarter.
+Artisan Partners Limited Partnership now owns 11,808,879 shares of the information technology service provider’s stock valued at $922,510,000 after purchasing an additional 432,664 shares in the last quarter.
+82.68% of the stock is owned by hedge funds and other institutional investors.

 Cognizant Technology Solutions Company Profile